jeantessier/advent-of-code-2024/day08/README.md

 ## Puzzle 02

-I used the unbounded generator `(0..).lazy` to walk the diagonal of each bounding box until I walked off the edge of the map.
-Remove duplicates and I was done.
+I used the unbounded generator `(0..).lazy` with `#take_while` to walk the diagonal of each bounding box until I walked off the edge of the map.
+I removed duplicates and I was done.